Best Laptop for Animation

 RAM – Cloud storage makes RAM a little less important, but programs still rely on RAM for memory, so it’s important to have enough to support your compute-intensive programs.
 For animation, the very minimum you need is 8 GB, however 16 + GB is standard, and 32 GB for those who work with highly complex scenes or use multiple animation programs at once.

 Storage (SSD, HDD, and External drives) – The best laptop for animation has at least 256 GB SSD (solid state drive), as traditional spinning HDDs (hard disk drives) are heavier and have a slower boot-up speed.
 Most animators prefer a 512 GB + SSD, or even a dual drive 256 GB SSD and 1 TB HDD to improve speed and performance.

-Display – An ideal display for animators has a large, clear, high-resolution display, that reproduces colours and contrasts correctly, with enough screen real estate to open windows side-by-side and multitask efficiently (15-17”).
+Display – An ideal display for animators has a large, clear, high-resolution display, that reproduces colors and contrasts correctly, with enough screen real estate to open windows side-by-side and multitask efficiently (15-17”).

 Graphics – It’s not always necessary for animators to use a dedicated (discrete) graphics card.
 Animation doesn’t use graphical tasks (unless you utilize GPU Rendering), so you can save money by buying a laptop with an integrated GPU.
 Today’s integrated GPUs have incredible amounts of power, so you won’t have to compromise.